hildebrandmw/VerilogFIR.jl/README.md

 coefficients to size the accumulator correctly so it will never overflow.
 The final output is shifted by the scaling amount.

+An example usage is shown in `examples/example.jl`.
+The generated Verilog is given in `examples/filter.v`.

 # Disclaimer
 The generated filter has been tested and is synthesizeable in Quartus 16.1.
 I make no claims to the synthesizeability for other EDA tools.